CodeYourFuture/Full-Stack-Project-Assessment/README.md

 ## Levels

-This project is split into several levels that you should complete each week of the three week project.
+The project requirements are split into several levels that you should complete during each week of this project.

 You can find each of the levels split into separate files, linked below.